brogers5/chocolatey-package-sandisk-dashboard/PACKAGE-NOTES.md

 ---

-Legacy versions of SanDisk Dashboard's installer (i.e. prior to installer version 5.3.2.2 and application version 3.7.2.5) did not support a silent (un)installation option.
-Upgrade operations will typically require the currently installed version to be uninstalled first.
-To ensure compatibility with legacy installations, the package depends on [AutoHotkey](https://community.chocolatey.org/packages/autohotkey.portable) to implement a best-effort workaround of scripting an unattended uninstallation via GUI automation.
-GUI automation is not 100% reliable, and may occasionally fail or require manual input to complete.

----

 When SanDisk Dashboard is being silently uninstalled (during either a package upgrade or uninstall operation), you may see the following message printed to `stderr`:

 ```shell